Latest Posts

 • More Costly

-• Significantly longer to deploy
+• It takes significantly longer to deploy

 • Difficult to manage